MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/getgeolocationsfileurl.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ms.date: 11/13/2024
+zone_pivot_groups: api-reference
 description: Gets a temporary URL that you can use to download a file that contains identifiers for the geographical locations that you can target or exclude.
 dev_langs:
 - csharp
 - java
 - php
 - python
 ---
 # GetGeoLocationsFileUrl Service Operation - Campaign Management
 Gets a temporary URL that you can use to download a file that contains identifiers for the geographical locations that you can target or exclude.

 For details about the file contents, see [Geographical Location Codes](../guides/geographical-location-codes.md).

+::: zone pivot="soap"

 ## <a name="request"></a>Request Elements
 The *GetGeoLocationsFileUrlRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).